openshift/training/beta-1-setup.md

 Creating nodes or projects currently ignores the current context.

 ### The Definition JSON
-In the training folder, you can see the contents of our pod definition by using `cat`:
+In the `training/beta1` folder, you can see the contents of our pod definition by using `cat`:

     cat hello-pod.json